 Armed with this new information, I was able to cease IV antibiotics and administered medications to stop the delirium so that he could be unshackled.
 The man died a few days later in hospital, with his daughter by his side, and supported by hospital staff who made sure Raymond was comfortable and pain-free.
 Raymond received the peaceful, dignified death that he had asked for and deserved.

 What I learned from this experience is you can’t leave it to chance.
 You need to make a plan and ideally appoint a substitute decision-maker who understands your wishes and will advocate for you if required.
-Make sure the plan is easily accessible and ideally uploaded to MyHealth Record.
+Make sure the advance cafe directive is easily accessible and ideally uploaded to MyHealth Record.

 George was admitted to hospital with pneumonia.
 His daughters insisted on feeding him despite the fact that he had lost the ability to swallow, which is not uncommon with advanced dementia.
 I watched aghast as they continued to feed him against our advice.
 The food was being inhaled directly to his lungs, causing him to choke.
 It was hard for us to watch.